 The secret to making these cauliflower taco shells crisp up in the oven without cheese is ground flax seeds!
 I love using them when baking in place of eggs for a “flax egg”.
 But flax seeds are also a great way to help absorb extra moisture in a recipe.
 This recipe combines riced cauliflower, ground flax seeds, coconut flour and egg whites to make super easy dough to work with.
 Note if you buy flax seeds already ground, be sure to store them in the freezer so they don’t go rancid on you!

 The ground flax seeds and cauliflower rice also make these tacos way more filling than traditional flour tortillas!
 So you actually feel full, instead of craving more and more food.
-This is one of the big things I try to work with my clients in the FASTer Way to Fat Loss to figure out for themselves.
+This is one of the big things I try to work with my clients to figure out for themselves.
 What foods do they love and how can they make them more satisfying without taking away from the enjoyment.

 These tostadas bake up in the oven (vs. being cooked in a skillet like pancakes).
 This gives you the ability to make quite a few at once and still have time to sip your coffee or come up with your weekly meal plan while they are baking.
 They refrigerate well too, so you can make them during meal prep and eat them for a few days in a row.

 You do want to make sure that you press these taco shells as thin as you can with your hands, reforming the edges a with your fingers so they stay relatively round.
 Be sure to start with clean hands.
 This should only take you a minute or two.
 Once the dough has been made, scoop out 2 tbs. of the mixture and press it thin with your fingers.
 After baking for 15 minutes, you will want to remove from the oven and rest for 1-2 minutes before flipping them.
 Once you flip the tostadas, they will need to bake for another 15 minutes to ensure they are crispy and won’t crumble at the first sign of toppings.